andylinx/mini-WhileDB/README.md

 cd while_ldb_parser
 make
 ```
-To run a certain source file `a.jtl`
+To execute a source file `a.jtl` with our interpreter:
 ```bash
 cd while_ldb_parser
 ./main a.jtl
 ```

 ## Introduction
-Besides the basic usage of WhileDB language, we have further implemented some features below:
+In addition to the basic features of the WhileDB language, we introduce the following enhancements:

 1. Array